nevi000/Assignment3/Report.md

             which means that every executor can access them locally without repeated (and unnecessary) data transfer.
             During the E-step (Assign each training data point to its closest centroid), the mapToPair() assigns each data point to its closest centroid, in parallel.
 Hence each executor independently calculates distances for its corresponding local partition.
-            In the M-step, all points belonging to the same cluster across the cluster are being aggregates by the groupByKey() operation. as

-In the M-step, the groupByKey() operation aggregates all points belonging to the same cluster across the cluster, and mapValues() computes the new centroid (the mean) for each group concurrently on different nodes.
+            In the M-step, all points belonging to the same cluster across the cluster are being aggregates by the groupByKey() operation.
+Then, mapValues() computes the new centroid (the mean) for each group concurrently on different nodes.

-This design ensures that both assignment and centroid recalculation happen in parallel across all partitions, exploiting Spark’s distributed computation model to accelerate iterative updates in K-Means.
+            This ensures that Sparks distributed computation model is fully exploited, allowing for efficient parallel processing of both assignment and centroid recalculation steps in the K-Means algorithm.

 ## Declarations (if any)